-No riparian vegetation (e.g., cottonwoods, willows, etc.) or channels exist on the site.
-It is the opinion of RCA Associates, Inc., that a comprehensive jurisdictional delineation will not be required at a future date.
+No riparian vegetation (e.g., cottonwoods, willows, etc.) exist on the site.
+No potential drainage channels were observed within the site boundary.
+Background information was reviewed and no blueline streams are present that intersect the property.
+A comprehensive jurisdictional delineation will not be required in the future.